b3rendsh/cxland/README.md

 ## License

-The Creative Commons license terms applies to all material in this repository.
+The Creative Commons license terms applies to all material in this repository with following exceptions.
+MSX-DOS binaries are copyrighted by ASCII and their license terms and/or intentions are respected.
 For the RomWBW modifications the GNU AFFERO GENERAL PUBLIC LICENSE applies, a copy of the terms is in the RomWBW351 folder.